Mat-a-tat/Semblance/README.md

 Howdy!

 This project is my first in gamemaker.
+To note, Gamemaker struggles to get recognized properly on Github.
+This project is coded in a language similiar to Javascript.
 I've made silly little things in everything from Scratch, to Unreal and back to Unity;
 but really wanted to get into the bones of gamemaker.
 It's a fantastic piece of software for 2D development, and while I don't use visual scripting, I wanted a system that had a visual scripting component so I would be able to collaborate with my friends that don't code.
 And thus, this!